signal & domain

 With Signal and Domain in place, all data entering and leaving an agent becomes observable.

-Every Signal input and every Domain action is recorded as part of the agent’s execution history.
-This fills the traceability gap created when agents operate partly outside the platform’s visibility.
+Every Signal input and every Domain action is recorded as part of the agent's execution history.
+Signal and Domain close the traceability gap that opens when agents operate partly outside the platform's visibility.

 Teams can inspect not only what an agent decided, but also what information it received and what actions it attempted across the full workflow.